Ryan Quarles: Early life and education

 Quarles is a native of Georgetown, Kentucky.
 He attended Scott County High School and was the valedictorian of the class of 2002.
-While working on the Quarles family farm, he was an undergraduate triple major (Agriculture Economics, Public Service & Leadership, and Political Science, B.S., '05) and earned masters in Agricultural Economics and in Diplomacy & International Relations ('06) from the nearby University of Kentucky.
+While working on the Quarles family farm, he was an undergraduate triple major (Agriculture Economics, Public Service And Leadership, and Political Science, B.S., '05) and earned two masters in Agricultural Economics and in Diplomacy And International Relations ('06) from the nearby University of Kentucky.
 He graduated summa cum laude with honors.
 Quarles received a Truman Scholarship, Udall Scholarship, and a scholarship from Toyota.
 As a Zuckerman Fellow, he was awarded a full-ride scholarship to Harvard University (M.Ed., '09).
 He also attended the University of Kentucky College of Law (J.D., '10).

-Republican Kentucky Governor Ernie Fletcher appointed Quarles to two consecutive terms as a student Council Member on the Kentucky Council on Postsecondary Education.
-As an undergraduate student, he was Chairman of the College Republicans at the University of Kentucky and that organization's State Political Director in 2004.
+Republican Kentucky Governor Ernie Fletcher appointed Quarles to two consecutive terms as a Student Council Member on the Kentucky Council on Postsecondary Education.